monterail/guidelines/README.md

 * read http://csswizardry.com/2012/11/code-smells-in-css/
 * watch http://youtu.be/hou2wJCh3XE?t=16m49s

+### Test CSS design using different content for HTML elements

+This especially concerns testing different text lengths of paragraphs, button labels, form labels.

+It also means you should test very long words like supercalifragilisticexpialidocious.

 ### Try to add CSS properties instead of removing them

 Following styles should be avoided: